jameshughes89/cs101/site/topics/testing/testing.rst

     assert 5 == abs(-5)
     assert 0 == abs(0)

 * If we run the above example, we should expect the program to produce no output since the assertions were all correct
-* For the sake of demonstrating what would happen if an assertion failed, we will write a broken absolute value function
+* For the sake of demonstrating what would happen if an assertion failed, here is a broken absolute value function

 .. code-block:: python
     :linenos: